gnireorb/pirataria/content/docs/guias/coletanea-uteis-privacidade-seguranca.md

 - [2fa.directory](https://2fa.directory/int/) - Fonte independente de informações sobre quais serviços suportam MFA/2FA.

 - [simplepdf.eu](https://simplepdf.eu/) - Site simples para editar PDFs.

+- [icongen](https://cthedot.de/icongen) -  Generate Web and App Icons from a single source image locally in your browser.
+Ideally use an SVG image (needs a set width and height in SVG).

+- [ezgif](https://ezgif.com/) - ezgif.com is a simple online tool for creating, editing and converting animated GIFs, APNGs, WebP, MNG and AVIF images.
+You can upload and edit GIFs up to 100MB, resize videos, optimize and split GIFs, and more.

 ### Menções honrosas